MrSleekZ/Spl0it/README.md

 Upcoming features: MacOS and Chromebook support.

 V.01 - Added a basic looper

 V.02 - Fixed code and added color

 V.03 - Added README

 V.04 - Added 'explorer killer'

 V.05 - Fixed code

 V.06 - Added VBS script and VSS script

+V0.7 - Added a better first UI for Spl0it, More Payloads (added 5 more) and bug fixes